-Two guys stuck in an awesome cabin for the weekend, this story had all the makings of awesome but it somehow didn’t connect.
+Two guys stuck in a cabin for the weekend, this story had all the makings of awesome but it somehow didn’t connect.
 Something about the premise of two grown adults who can’t have a fling together and still maintain a working relationship didn’t sit well in this book.
 There are people out there having affairs on their husbands and wives, men and women still concealing their sexuality, and the list goes on of adults secretly having sex and doing it well.
 It was hard, in this story, to connect with the idea that they couldn’t as responsible adults enjoy each other’s company without having to continuously mention nothing can happen between them.
 I guess for me it’s odd that the only thing one can think of when finding someone attractive is it must turn into something serious.
 There are loads of people with mutual attraction and most of them are not compatible beyond physical attraction and that’s perfectly okay.

 That out the way, Mason is continuously saying we can’t do anything but is forever swatting Rhy on his butt.
 It makes zero sense this flirtatiousness amongst other flirty things he does if he’s so serious about not doing anything with him.
 Go hard or not at all.
 I couldn’t believe him really because he didn’t have that much conviction.
 All words but didn’t back it up.

 Nothing much to say about Rhy.
 I liked him in general.
 He liked Mason could tell he liked him back and acted on it.
 My anxiety-ridden self can appreciate that type of directness cause I don’t have it.
 Normally I would be annoyed that he ignored Mason’s request to back off, but Mason was a bit flirty and smacked him on the butt more than once so it was perfectly logical that he wouldn’t take him seriously.
 Rhy’s breakdown, however, seemed misplaced.